IDE 111 - Environmental Psychology and Behavior for Interior Design

 Use research literature and internet sources to learn the definition, case, and design considerations for a selected physical/cognitive condition

-When beginning your research, ask yourself the following questions.
+Begin by asking yourself the following questions.
 How much detail do you need?
-Do you require the latest research findings on the condition, or are you looking for a more general overview?
+Do you require the latest research findings or are you looking for a more general overview?
+The type of resource that you use will often depend on your answer to these questions.

-Academic journal articles report the findings of a study.
-They are focused on one issue or problem within a broader topic and typically offer recent (recent at the time of publication) developments on the topic.
-On the other hand, encyclopedias and other reference works are more likely to give an overview of a topic that has been developed over time, reporting the facts, methods and models that have been established and often agreed upon by the research community (it's important to note, however, that the nature of scholarly inquiry means that there will be opposing theories that do not always agree).
+• Encyclopedias and other reference works are more likely to give an overview of a topic that has been developed over time, reporting the facts, methods and models that have been established and often agreed upon by the research community.
 In covering so much material, encyclopedia articles do not cover the topic deeply (they exhibit breadth, not depth of coverage).
-Books straddle this void.
-They give more in-depth coverage of a topic than reference works.
-They cover a topic more broadly than a journal article.
-Sometimes, depending on the field, they will also include recent research developments.

-Now, let's consider where common internet sources fall on the timeline.
+Now, let's consider some common internet sources.

 Get Research Help